lucidrains/st-moe-pytorch/README.md

 - [ ] offer an option to use differentiable topk (using coordinate descent algorithm, applied successfully in CoLT5)
 - [ ] use coordinate descent for top2 routing
 - [ ] redo all the transcribed code from google with einops, as it is not very clear
+- [ ] take care of scatter gather, and once done, port over to <a href="https://github.com/lucidrains/soft-moe-pytorch">soft moe</a>

 ## Citations